bensonchoyintuitas/intuitas_knowledgebase/docs/modelling_framework.md

 ### Master Data and Reference Data

+> For reference data naming standards, logical modelling, and physical implementation conventions, see [Reference Data](modelling_standards_and_conventions.md#reference-data) in Modelling Standards and Conventions.

 **Master Data:** Core business entities critical to operations and shared across systems (e.g., Patient, Product, Provider, Location)
 - Managed as authoritative "single source of truth"